Reflections series at the Frontline Club

 Violent images on BBC News

-How does the BBC decide on the use of violent and graphic images like the Syrian chemical attack?
+How does the BBC decide on the use of violent and graphic images like those showing a chemical attack in Syria?
 Have its principles changed over the years?